Benas09/FujitsuAC/README.md

 1. Download Arduino IDE (I used 2.3)
 2. Download this library to your "*Arduino IDE*/libraries" (Or directly from Arduino IDE Library manager (search FujitsuAC))
 3. Open Arduino IDE -> File -> Examples -> FujitsuAC -> Controller
-4. Replace config vars with yours:
-   * #define WIFI_SSID "your-ssid"
-   * #define WIFI_PASSWORD "your-pw"
-   * #define DEVICE_NAME "OfficeAC"
-   * #define OTA_PASSWORD "office_ac"
-   * #define MQTT_SERVER "192.168.1.100"
-   * #define MQTT_PORT 1883
-5. Select your ESP32 board and upload code
+4. Select your ESP32 board and upload code
+5. After controller boots, it will create access point *Fujitsu-uniqueId*
+6. Connect to this access point with your computer
+7. Go to 192.168.1.1
+8. Fill network, MQTT credentials, name your device and click Submit.
+(Device password will be used for OTA updates)
+9. Dongle will reboot and connect to your wifi network.
-6. If everything is ok, new AC device should appear in HomeAssistant MQTT integration
+10. If everything is ok, new AC device should appear in HomeAssistant MQTT integration

+Additional button can be used for credentials reset functionality - uncomment RESET_BUTTON and set to corresponding pin.
+When you press this button (pull corresponding pin to GND) - controller deletes given credentials, reboots and goes to point 5.

 To prevent getting electric shock, turn off AC from mains first, then plug in wifi module to dedicated socket and turn on AC again.